-Present capacity to offer decontamination assistance will be complimented with the development of tools which will perform comprehensive examination of the economic effects of disruptions in water service (Alva-Lizarraga and Johnson, 2012; Gutenson
+Present capacity to offer decontamination assistance will be complimented with the development of tools which will perform comprehensive examination of the economic effects of disruptions in water service (Alva-Lizarraga and Johnson, 2012; Gutenson et al., 2013).
+Additionally, tools to help utilities develop monitoring and control systems for their distribution network are under development.
+Supplementary projects intend to address capacity development issues for infrastructure systems, such as Asset Management and ERP development.
+Additionally, embedded hydraulic modelling and integrated GIS will be used to expand Water Expert's capabilities.
+These upgrades will work to address a broader range of issues detailed in Table 2.

-- et al., 2013), as well as tools to help utilities develop monitoring and control systems for their distribution network.
-Supplementary projects are intended to address capacity development issues for infrastructure systems, such as Asset Management and ERP development.
-Additionally, embedded hydraulic modelling and integrated GIS will be used to expand Water Expert's capabilities. - Each individual summary prepared in the literature review is anticipated to be used to extend the knowledgebase of Water Expert in the form of facts and rules.
-These will augment the existing fact and rule base and provide drill down capabilities within Water
+Each individual summary prepared in the literature review will extend the knowledgebase of Water Expert in the form of facts and rules.
+These additions will augment the existing fact and rule base and provide drill down capabilities within Wa- Table 5.
+Benzene exceedence alert.